Mihoby/PCBS_workingmemory/README.md

 Each block is separated by a black screen, and starts when the participant press the spacebar.
  At the end of all the blocks, the participant will be informed by a plot of his/her successness by blocks.
 There will be an average of the trials per block for his/her participation.

-  The experiment collects the data of each participant and all the data will be little by little added to an overall plot, distinguish the 2 categories of participants, only for the purpose of the experimenters.
+  The experiment collects the data of each participant and all the data will be little by little added to an overall plot, distinguishing the 2 categories of participants, only for the purpose of the experimenters.